Charles Ng (racing driver): Engstler Motorsport (2011–2013)

 Ng made his debut in the World Touring Car Championship at the 2011 FIA WTCC Race of Japan, driving a naturally aspirated BMW 320si for Liqui Moly Team Engstler.
 Ng then drove a turbocharged BMW 320 TC for the remaining rounds of the season and scored his first championship point on his first outing in race two of the Race of China.
 He finished the year 22nd in the drivers' standings.

 Ng driving the Team Engstler BMW 320si at Suzuka during the 2011 World Touring Car Championship season.

 In 2012, Ng drove full-time alongside Franz Engstler at the latter's BMW team.
 He had to be black flagged during the second free practice session for the Race of Spain after getting stuck in a gravel trap and then continuing after receiving assistance from the marshals.
 At the Race of Morocco, he was forced to retire due to a broken water pump belt when he was fighting for 11th place in race one.
 During race two of the Race of the United States, the rear bumper on Ng's car came loose when he was fighting for 11th place and he was issued with a black and orange flag ordering him to return to the pits for repairs.
 He ignored this and a black flag was put out, disqualifying him from the race.
 He picked up his first point of the season at the Race of China, finishing tenth in race one.
 Ng was classified 25th in the drivers' championship in his first full season.

-Team Engstler continued to run Charles Ng alongside team owner Franz Engstler in the 2013 season.
+Team Engstler continued to run Ng alongside team owner Franz Engstler in the 2013 season.
 At the end of the season he was classified 18th in the driver's championship, his best finish in the series.